Blackweather/internet-technologies/README.md

 ## lab4
 The assignment was to create a simple +/- calculator using AngularJS and a "form" which gets PESEL data from one field and parses it to another field into date of birth.

+## lab5
+The assignment was to cache data using local storage